KYB: Business Document Verification for US Onboarding

 |---|---|

-| Format | Written instrument, signed by a registered director, specifying the delegate's identity and scope of authority |
+| Format | Written instrument, signed by an authorized officer or the board of directors, specifying the delegate's identity and scope of authority |

-| Validity | Must include start date, expiry date, and any monetary limits |
+| Validity | Must include effective date, expiration date, and any monetary limits |

-| Cross-check | Signatory must match the company extract; delegator must be a current director |
+| Cross-check | Signatory must match formation documents; grantor must be a current officer or director |

-6. Annual Financial Statements
+6. Annual Reports / Financial Statements

 | Criterion | Requirement |